On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$

-To prove this lemma we relax the requirement for an an $\ell$-topology not to have isolated vertices, but keep the requirement that its vertices have distinct colors.
+To prove this lemma we relax the requirement for an $\ell$-topology to have a connected underlying undirected graph, but keep the requirement that its vertices have distinct colors.
 The number of (not equal) labelled digraphs on $n$ vertices and $m$ arcs is clearly ${n(n-1) \choose m}$.
-Thus, the number of $p$-topologies with $p$ vertices and at most $p$ arcs is ${p(p-1) \choose \le p}=2^{\OO(p\log p)}$.
+Thus, the number of $p$-topologies with $p$ vertices and at most $\ell$ arcs is ${p(p-1) \choose \le \ell}=2^{\OO(\ell\log p)}$.
 The claim of the lemma follows from this bound and the fact that the number of choices for $p$ colors is ${\ell \choose p} <2^{\ell}.$ \end{proof}

 Now, we argue that there exists a walk of the form that we seek that ``complies'' with at least one of our topologies.
 We formalize this claim in the following definition and observation.